Loci of 3-periodics in an Elliptic Billiard: why so many ellipses?: Detecting Elliptic Loci

 \section{Detecting Elliptic Loci}

 Let the boundary of the EB be given by ($a>b>0$):

-We describe a numerically-assisted method\footnote{We started with visual inspection, but this is both laborious and unreliable, some loci (take $X_{30}$ and $X_6$ as examples) are indistinguishable from ellipses to the naked eye.} which proves that the locus of a given Triangular Center is elliptic or otherwise.
-We then apply it to the first 100 Triangle Centers\footnote{An arbitrarily large list can be tested.} listed in \cite{etc}.
+We describe a numerically-assisted method\footnote{We started with visual inspection, but this is both laborious and unreliable, some loci (take $X_{30}$ and $X_6$ as examples) are indistinguishable from ellipses to the naked eye.} which proves that the locus of a given triangle center is elliptic or otherwise.
+We then apply it to the first 100 triangle centers. listed in \cite{etc}.
+Indeed, a much larger list could be tested.